Symphony No. 9 (Myaskovsky): Analysis

+I. Andante sostenuto

 The first movement begins with dissonant chords, which create a mysterious atmosphere.
 Only the last one of these chords has a clear kind of tonality rooted in E minor, and introduces the second theme, which is marked with "Moderato malinconico".
 This melody is contrapuntally varied with the first theme (the theme associated with the dissonant chords).
 Still later there is a new theme in triplets in the woodwinds.

 In the middle of the first movement is a sort of trio in C major, which already anticipates the main theme of the second movement.
 The reprise brings all parts together and ends with a clear calm, in which isolated fragments of the melodies ring out.

+II.
+Presto

 The second movement, a sort of scherzo, is a sonata form with an altogether brighter tendency than the first movement.
 Its second theme, which is songful and dance-like, follows the main theme, which was to be heard in the first movement.
 The remainder of the movement follows the formal example, but towards the end becomes rather bitter and astringent.

+III.
+Lento molto

 S. Gulinskaja describes the theme of the third movement as "of the most beautiful and most intimate melodies of Myaskovsky".
 Motives from the first movement are to be heard during its progress.

+IV.
+Allegro con grazia

 The finale is a rondo with another dance-like second theme, not quite as light of step as that of the second movement; it concludes with its second theme incredibly inflated, the tempo slowed, and a crashing halt.
 Motives from the first and second movements are repeated during the finale.